Eduardo06sp/re-former/README.md

 # Forms
 The purpose of this project is to create a form using Rails.
+This project integrates creating and editing users.
 [See instructions for this project at The Odin Project.](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/forms)

 # README